Close

 Personal Documentation:

-• Valid passport (original + copy of data page and any existing visas)
+• Valid passport with validity of not less than 6 months (original plus copy of data page and any existing visas)

 • Completed visa application form (typed or clearly handwritten in block letters)